AndrewKostiv/Guessing-Game--c---/Readme.md

 ## How to Run

-type these commands into your terminal:
+Type these commands into your terminal:

 ```bash
 git clone https://github.com/AndrewKostiv/Number-Guessing-Game-cpp